-27. A Reviewing Tribunal may rely on any document or part of a document to which confidential treatment has been granted, for the purposes of -

-- (a) considering the notice of appeal against the Registrar's determination; and - (b) making a decision under section 44(3) of the Act in relation to the Registrar's determination.
+- 29. A Reviewing Tribunal may rely on any document or part of a document to which confidential treatment has been granted, for the purposes of - (a) considering the notice of appeal against an appealable decision; and - (b) making a decision under section 41(3) of the Act in relation to the appealable decision.

-Made on 5 June 2023.
+Made on 29 January 2024.